-We pride ourselves in giving our puppies the best start in life from day one.Everything is put in place ensuring only the best upbringing of our puppies.
+We pride ourselves in giving our puppies the very best start in life from day one.Everything is planned and put into place ensuring the best upbringing position for our puppies.

 As the breeder we would like to take the opportunity to give our puppies the best start in life and lay the correct foundations for them and their new families.

 We use a variety of methods right from the start.